DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * `!#if`: Specifies that a section of entries only applies to specific platforms or extensions.
 Closed out by `!#endif`.
 * `:matches-css`: Looks for page elements whose existing native (i.e. non-inherited) CSS values match those of the criteria.
 * `:matches-css-before`: Same as above, but looks for CSS values in its pseudo-elements instead.
+* `$redirect`: Redirects resources to a neutered version that has been embedded in those extensions.
+Possible options are listed in [this file](https://github.com/gorhill/uBlock/blob/master/src/js/redirect-engine.js) (AdGuard has a [slightly smaller selection](https://github.com/AdguardTeam/AdguardBrowserExtension/blob/master/Extension/lib/filter/rules/scriptlets/redirects.yml)).
 #### Blocking
 * `$badfilter`: Deactivates a resource-blocking entry, even if it is present in another list.
 * `$important`: Makes a resource-blocking entry take precedence over another whitelisting entry.